webpy/webpy.github.com/cookbook/url_handling.md

 ## Solution

-web.py's URL handling scheme is simple yet powerful and flexible.  at the top of each application, you usually see the full URL dispatching scheme defined as a tuple:
+web.py's URL handling scheme is simple yet powerful and flexible.
+At the top of each application, you usually see the full URL dispatching scheme defined as a tuple:

 ```
 urls = (